micahmount/personal-site/content/blog/automating-my-blog.md

 ```

-So the entire script looks like this:
+The entire script looks like this:
 ```bash
 #!/bin/bash
 set -euo pipefail